The Odisha Elephant

 Why is this project so important?

-Odisha is the worst place in the world to be an elephant.
-This highly industrialised state in India is a deadly labyrinth of mines, open wells, railways and hostile, frightened communities trapping the surviving population of highly stressed elephants onto land that cannot support them.
-Over the past twelve years, sagging power lines alone have caused the unnecessary deaths of more than 120 elephants in Odisha.
+Sadly, rapid industrialisation is creating a deadly labyrinth of mines, open wells and railways, trapping the surviving population of highly stressed elephants onto land that cannot support them.
+It is becoming the worst place in the world to be a wild elephant.
+Over the past ten years, sagging power lines alone have caused the unnecessary deaths of more than 150 elephants in Odisha.

 Project Partner: Wildlife Protection Society of India (WPSI) & Wildlife Society of Orissa (WSO)

 Duration: 2011 – 2018

 The goal of the project is to protect the lives of both wild elephants and local farmers by addressing the key issues of human-elephant conflict.
 The project also aims to secure the livelihoods of farmers by implementing effective measures that prevent elephants from crop raiding.

 The project will be carried out in seven districts of Odisha, namely Cuttack, Angul, Sambalpur, Sonepur, Deogarh, Keonjhar and the district of Dhenkenal, which has the highest number of human-elephant conflict cases in the state.
 In total, 90 villages with high incidents of conflict will be targeted by the project in order to reduce the levels and impacts in these elephant bearing districts.